Abortion ban reinstated in Kentucky - NewsBreak

 Abortion ban reinstated in Kentucky

-KENTUCKY (WOWK) — The Court of Appeals granted a motion for the Kentucky Human Life Protection Act and the Heartbeat Law to be reinstated, which bans abortion in Kentucky, according to Attorney General Daniel Cameron.Madison County inmate dead, autopsy could take days
+KENTUCKY (WOWK) — The Court of Appeals granted a motion for the Kentucky Human Life Protection Act and the Heartbeat Law to be reinstated, which bans abortion in Kentucky, according to Attorney General Daniel Cameron.West Virginia Senate passes abortion clarification bill

 In a Twitter thread from Attorney General Cameron, he says: